numpy/numpy-tutorials/README.md

 you use is appropriately licensed and available.
 Here again, even a rough idea for artwork can be polished by others.

+Pull requests are reviewed in markdown format.
+The

 ### Why Jupyter Notebooks?

 The choice of Jupyter Notebook in this repo instead of the usual format